Atomwaffenverbotsvertrag UNO 2017

 1. The costs of the meetings of States Parties, the review conferences and the

-extraordinary meetings of States Parties shall be borne by the States Parties and
+extraordinary meetings of States Parties shall be borne by the States Parties

-States not party to this Treaty participating therein as observers, in accordance with
+States not party to this Treaty participating therein as observers, in

 the United Nations scale of assessment adjusted appropriately.